aws/copilot-cli/site/content/docs/developing/secrets.md

 !!! info
     **We're going to make this easier!** There are a couple of caveats - you have to store the secret in the same environment as your application.
-    Some of our next work is to add a `secrets` command that lets you add a secret without having to worry about which environment you're in or how SSM works.
+    Some of our next work is to add a `secrets` command that lets you add a secret without having to worry about which environment you're in, or how SSM works.